 Veracode uses multiple data sources for vulnerabilities: Common Vulnerabilities and Exposures (CVE) from the National Vulnerability Database (NVD), and Veracode vulnerabilities (SRCCLR) from the Veracode Vulnerability Database.

-The Veracode Platform may list two different data sources in the Vulnerability column for vulnerabilities: a CVE ID indicates that the vulnerability came from the NVD and a SRCCLR ID indicates that the vulnerability came from the SCA Vulnerability Database.
+The Veracode Platform may list two different data sources in the Vulnerability column for vulnerabilities: a CVE ID indicates that the vulnerability came from the NVD and a SRCCLR ID indicates that the vulnerability came from the Veracode Vulnerability Database.